vorant/markus/README.md

 Base of html templates is [SwigJS] template engine, which is similar with Twig template engine uses at Symphany by default.
 Full documentation is here [SwigJS/doc]

 We create base template per each page where are header and footer as usual.
-We call it base.html.twig (.html postfix is'n necessary but it needs for projects, which will be integrated with Symphany).
-Base template is at root directory of each templates and is bone for folloving pages
+We call it base.html.twig (.html postfix isn't necessary but it needs for projects, which will be integrated with Symphany).
+Base template is at root directory of each templates and is bone for following pages

 Per common blocks which are used on several pages we create at `markup/views/common` folder.
 Inserting of such blocks by means of `include` tag.
 For example: